zerotwooneone/percolator/source/Percolator.Identity/README.md

 # Percolator.Identity

+## Core Philosophy: The "Who"

+This domain's single responsibility is to answer the question: **"Who is this peer?"**

+It manages a peer's core identity, which is defined by a simple, stable `PeerId`.
+It is fundamentally agnostic of any communication or cryptographic protocol.
+Its concern is pure, abstract identity.
+The `Peer` object in this domain contains only `PeerId` and a user-friendly `Name`.

+---

 This project is a domain library responsible for managing node identities within the Percolator network.
 It handles the creation, secure storage, and retrieval of cryptographic identities based on a modern multi-key model.

 ## Core Responsibilities